You can save the contents of a user-managed notebooks instance to GitHub to back up your notebook, as well as make it available to others to use.

 If you do not already have a GitHub repository, you must create one.
 When you create your GitHub repository, initialize the repository with a README file to ensure that the repository can be cloned.

-Configure your notebook instance with your GitHub user information.
+Configure your user-managed notebooks instance with your GitHub user information.

-Open your notebook instance by clicking Open JupyterLab.
+Open your user-managed notebooks instance by clicking Open JupyterLab.